Social Media for Business

 • Share engaging news and post daily company updates, this has been proven the most effective way to start a conversation and engage directly with your target audience.

 • It is a good platform for both individuals and businesses alike to market themselves and expand their network.

 4. Instagram – from major brands to local, family-run shops, businesses around the world are driving proven results with Instagram.
-According to Instagram, more than 500 million people use it daily and 80 per cent of accounts follow a business on Instagram.

 • Instagram is currently the fastest growing media platform at the moment so this is where businesses are putting their marketing efforts.

 • Instagram can heighten your business in depictions.
 Like Twitter, using hashtags is a great way to help other users find your content on Instagram.